 Committees & Campaign Finance Reporting

 Campaign finance laws are complex and highly technical.
 As in past elections, City staff cannot interpret campaign finance law for candidates.
 Candidates/committees are responsible for reading and understanding campaign finance laws.
-For a legal interpretation of campaign finance law, and to insure compliance with state law, candidates/committees may wish to consult with an attorney.
+For a legal interpretation of campaign finance law, and to ensure compliance with state law, candidates/committees may wish to consult with an attorney.

 A Handbook was developed by the League of Arizona Cities and Towns to help candidates/committees better understand the Campaign Finance statutes as they relate to cities/towns.
 With recent changes in campaign finance law, it is being updated and will be posted as soon as it is completed.
 The Handbooks posted above have been prepared by the Arizona Secretary of State's Office and while they provide for electronic filing, which we do not at this time, the information provided may be helpful for your understanding of the laws.